jeffpan602/CineMatch/README.md

 Software Architecture & Design:

- - Frontent: Built using React.js
+ - Frontend: Built using React.js
  - Backend: Built using Django
  - TMDB API used for acquiring movie data
  - fetchTMDB used for making HTTP requests